Pastoralee/fisheye-sky-segmentation/README.md

-# All-Sky, All-Objects: A Hybrid Deep Learning Approach to Global Fisheye Sky Segmentation
+# Pixel-Wise Sky-Obstacle Segmentation in Fisheye Imagery Using Deep Learning and Gradient Boosting

 This repository contains the training and inference scripts for the paper:
-**“All-Sky, All-Objects: A Hybrid Deep Learning Approach to Global Fisheye Sky Segmentation”**.
+**“Pixel-Wise Sky-Obstacle Segmentation in Fisheye Imagery Using Deep Learning and Gradient Boosting”**.

 It enables segmentation of sky and obstacles in fisheye (ultra-wide angle) images, producing binary masks for further analysis.